GG2014 Geography (II): Nature, Culture and Power

 • Have both an understanding of a range of specialist sub-disciplinary fields within Geography and an ability to both move between them and connect them.

-• Have an appreciation of core themes in the geographical tradition including those related to the environment and to the geographies of difference and migration and mobility
+• Have an appreciation of core themes in the geographical tradition, including those related to nature, culture, and power and the challenges of managing diverse and dynamic environments.

 • Have competence in a variety of study, research and communication skills including literature review, written argument, oral presentation, and field- and lab-work